hoshiya4522/dotfiles/README.md

 - TMUX
 - zsh (mostly stolen from [Luke Smith's repo](https://github.com/LukeSmithxyz/voidrice))

-Some of my scripts are also loaded in... also, **I use Arch btw!**
+My aliases, shell profile, my profile and my scripts are also loaded in... also, **I use Arch btw!**